About the Journal

 Thank you for visiting our web page about peer reviewing.

-The success of the Dialogic Pedagogy Journal (DPJ) and the field as whole heavily depends on work of the journal peer reviewers who assess and promote Dialogic Pedagogy scholarship.
-Engaging with a manuscript is, we believe, an act of scholarship, which benefits both the author(s) of an article, but also the reviewer him/herself, reviewing thus becomes part of a wider dialogue on the development and understanding of the field.
+The success of the Dialogic Pedagogy Journal (DPJ) and the field as a whole heavily depends on the work of the journal's peer reviewers, who assess and promote Dialogic Pedagogy scholarship.
+Engaging with a manuscript is, we believe, an act of scholarship, which benefits both the author(s) of an article and the reviewer him/herself, reviewing thus becomes part of a wider dialogue on the development and understanding of the field.

 I. Purposes and tasks of the peer reviewing process

-3. Resubmit for Review (i.e., request major revisions and encourage resubmission without any promise to be published, the manuscript goes to the author for major revision and then for the next round of review, including external reviewers);
+- Resubmit for Review (i.e., request major revisions and encourage resubmission without any promise to be published).
+The manuscript goes to the author for major revision and then for the next round of review, including external reviewers);

-1. Sharing how the Reviewer read and understand the manuscripts and its strengths;
+- Sharing how the Reviewer read and understood the manuscripts and their strengths;

-3. If the reviewer does make recommendations for improvements, he or she should provide particular detailed suggestions for a next revision to the author(s) with justifications, assuring and promoting the author's (NOT the reviewer’s) voice and contribution to the field.
+- If the reviewer does make recommendations for improvements, he or she should provide particular, detailed suggestions for the next revision to the author(s) with justifications, assuring and promoting the author's (NOT the reviewer’s) voice and contribution to the field.
 Also, these recommendations should be really suggestions, assuming the author’s final authority and responsibility for the his/her/their manuscript, rather than conditions for successful publication;

-4. (Optional) If the reviewer judges a manuscript should be rejected, she or he may try to offer (but is not required) constructive suggestions for improvement so that it might be submitted elsewhere.
+- (Optional) If the reviewer judges that a manuscript should be rejected, she or he may try to offer (but is not required to) constructive suggestions for improvement so that it might be submitted elsewhere.

 Thus, a peer reviewer for the DP journal will have several, at time conflicting, roles: a referee on quality and suitability, an advisor to the managing editors, a collegial helper to the author(s), a reader-commentator on the manuscript (optional).